Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 The Unstructured open source repo processes documents (artifacts) in a pipeline.
 The Source and Destination connectors sit at the front and back of the pipeline.
 For a visual example see the flow diagram at the bottom (link to bottom).

 ## Simplest Example of a Pipeline
-The simplest example of a pipeline would start with a local source connector, followed by a partioner, and then end with a local destination connector.
-Here is what the code to run this would look like:
+The simplest example of a pipeline starts with a local source connector, followed by a partioner, and then ends with a local destination connector.
+Here is what the code to run this looks like:

 >*** This is the type of Python file you'll want to run during development so that you can iterate on your connector.